bbauska/JS-svg/README.md

 standard deviation.

 <pre>
-// Adjusting the mean and standard deviation to 10 and 2 respectively.
+// <i>Adjusting the mean and standard deviation to 10 and 2 respectively.</i>
 Gen.gaussian(10, 2);
 </pre>